-On December 22, 2000, the company entered into a Revolving Credit, Term Loan and Security Agreement ("Agreement") with PNC Bank, National Association, a national banking association ("PNC") acting as agent ("Agent") for lenders, and as issuing bank.
+On December 22, 2000, the Company entered into a Revolving Credit, Term Loan and Security Agreement ("Agreement") with PNC Bank, National Association, a national banking association ("PNC") acting as agent ("Agent") for lenders, and as issuing bank.
 The Agreement provides for a term loan ("Term Loan") in the amount of \$7,000,000, which requires principal repayments based upon a seven-year amortization, payable over five years, with monthly installments of \$83,000 and the remaining unpaid principal balance due on December 22, 2005.
-Payments commenced on February 1, 2001.
 The Agreement also provided for a revolving line of credit ("Revolving Credit") with a maximum principal amount outstanding at any one time of \$15,000,000.
-The Revolving Credit advances are subject to limitations of an amount up to the sum of (a) up to 85% of Commercial Receivables aged 90 days or less from invoice date, (b) up to 85% of Commercial Broker Receivables aged up to 120 days from invoice date, (c) up to 85% of acceptable Government Agency Receivables aged up to 150 days from invoice date, and (d) up to 50% of acceptable unbilled amounts aged up to 60 days, less (e) reserves Agent reasonably deems proper and necessary.
+The Revolving Credit advances are subject to limitations of an amount up to the sum of (a) up to 85% of Commercial Receivables aged 90 days or less from invoice date, (b) up to 85% of Commercial Broker Receivables aged up to 120 days from invoice date, from invoice date, from invoice date, from invoice date, from invoice date, and (d) up to 50% of acceptable unbilled amounts aged up to 60 days, less (e) reserves Agent reasonably deems proper and necessary.
 The Revolving Credit advances shall be due and payable in full on December 22, 2005.
-As of June 30, 2003, our excess availability under our revolving credit facility was \$4,243,000
+As of September 30, 2003, the excess availability under our Revolving Credit was \$8,547,000 based on our eligible receivables.
+However, during the third quarter of 2003, the Company's borrowings approached the maximum line capacity under the Revolving Credit, thereby reducing the line availability from which the Company could borrow to \$2,848,000 as of September 30, 2003.
+(See Amendment No. 3 below, which explains the increase in the Revolving Credit).

 Pursuant to the Agreement the Term Loan bears interest at a floating rate equal to the prime rate plus 1 1/2 %, and the Revolving Credit at a floating rate equal to the prime rate plus 1%.
-The loans are subject to a prepayment fee of 1

-1/2 % in the first year, 1% in the second and third years and 3/4 % after the third anniversary until termination date.
+The loans are subject to a prepayment fee of 1 1/2 % in the first year, 1% in the second and third years and 3/4 % after the third anniversary until termination date.

 In December 2000, the Company entered into an interest rate swap agreement related to its Term Loan.
 This hedge, has effectively fixed the interest rate on the notional amount of \$3,500,000 of the floating rate \$7,000,000 PNC Term Loan.
-The Company will pay the counterparty interest at a fixed rate equal to the base rate of 6.25%, for a period from December 22, 2000, through December 22, 2005, in exchange for the counterparty paying the Company one-month LIBOR rate for the same term (1.12% at June 30, 2003).
-At June 30, 2003, the market value of the interest rate swap was in an unfavorable value position of \$192,000 and was recorded as a liability.
-During the six months ended June 30, 2003, the Company recorded a gain on the interest rate swap of \$23,000, which offset other comprehensive loss on the Statement of Stockholders' Equity.
+The Company will pay the counterparty interest at a fixed rate equal to the base rate of 6.25%, for a period from December 22, 2000, through December 22, 2005, in exchange for the counterparty paying the Company one-month LIBOR rate for the same term (1.12% at September 30, 2003).
+At September 30, 2003, the market value of the interest rate swap was in an unfavorable value position of \$160,000 and was recorded as a liability.
+During the nine months ended September 30, 2003, the Company recorded a gain on the interest rate swap of \$55,000, which was included in other comprehensive income on the Statement of Stockholders' Equity.

-Effective as of June 2002, the Company and PNC entered into Amendment No. 1 to the Agreement, which, among other things, increased the letter of credit commitment from \$500,000 to \$4,500,000 and provided for a \$4.0 million standby letter of credit.
+Effective as of June 10, 2002, the Company and PNC entered into Amendment No. 1 to the Agreement, which, among other things, increased the letter of credit commitment from \$500,000 to \$4,500,000 and provided for a \$4.0 million standby letter of credit.
 The standby Letter of Credit was issued to secure certain surety bond obligations.
 As a condition precedent to this Amendment No. 1, the Company paid a \$50,000 amendment fee to PNC.